dorijangrgic/intellexi-trailracing/README.md

 List of available make commands:

+- `make apply-migrations` : applies database migrations against the local database container

 - `make up` : starts all services defined in the docker-compose.yml file

-- `make apply-migrations` : applies database migrations against the running database container (services should be up-and-running in order to successfully apply database migrations)

 - `make down` : stops all running services defined in the docker-compose.yml file